hut-ch/covid-data/README.md

     - Select ``Dags`` on the left
     - Click ``covid-pipeline-eu``
     - Click ``Trigger`` in the top right, the ``Trigger`` again in the popup
-    - You can monitor the progress of the pipeline by clicking ``Runs`` and selecing the running instance
+    - You can monitor the progress of the pipeline by clicking ``Runs`` and selecting the running instance
         <img src="./docs/img/running-dag.png" alt="running-dag" style="width:500px;"/>

     - You can view the ``logs`` of each ``task`` to see what each is performing